ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 or more key configuration encodings (see {{key-config}}).
 Each encoded configuration is prefixed with a two byte integer in network byte order that indicates the length of the key configuration in bytes.
-The length-prefixed encodings are concatenated.
+The length-prefixed encodings are concatenated to form a list.
 See {{iana-keys}} for a definition of the media type.

 Evolution of the key configuration format is supported through the definition of